GorgonzolaRex/wizardry-daphne-guide/docs/adventurer-customization/bondmates/adventurer-bondmates.md

 ## Overview

+!!!
+"What is a Stat Bondmate?"

     - All adventurers can become bondmates ("stat bondmates") if they are dismissed after reaching flaming-heart status.
-- Stat bondmates are not the same thing as story bondmates.
+    - Stat bondmates are -not- the same thing as story bondmates.
 The former increases base traits while the latter increases derived stats such as Attack Power, Accuracy, etc. Each stat bondmate increases a specific, fixed trait.
 For example, Abenius only increases STR and you will never recieve a stat bondmate copy of her that increases another trait like DEX or IQ.
     - Stat bondmates range from Level 1-5.
+Higher levels give a larger trait bonus.
 Unlike story bondmates it is possible to have multiple copies of the same stat bondmate.
-- Stat bondmates are equipped in the Training Room under the Bondmates sub-menu and are included in the Bondmate List.
+    - Stat bondmates are equipped in the Training Room - Bondmates and are included in the Bondmate List.
+    - Given the limited number of story bondatmes, stat bondmates can help further strengthen your units.
+Most people build SPD, STR, IQ, and DEX bondmates since additional PIE and VIT have a negligible impact on a unit's performance.

 !!! warning "Flaming-Heart Requirements"